 This study was cross-sectionally designed.
 Sixty-six pwPD above the age of 60 were enrolled in the present study.
-Written approvals were taken from all the patients and the relatives of the patients with dementia before enrolment.
-The ethical approval was taken from the Local Ethical Committee of Erciyes University (decision no: 2016/595).
+Written approval was obtained from all patients and the relatives of patients with dementia before enrollment.
+Ethical approval was obtained from the Erciyes University Clinical Researches Ethics Committee (decision no: 2016/595, date 18.11.2016).
 The exclusion criteria were active malignancy, active infectious disease, history of cerebrovascular disease, hepatic failure, and renal failure.
 The socio-demographic features of the participants were recorded.

-The nutritional status of the pwPD was evaluated by mininutritional assessment (MNA) questionnaire, which had 18 questions with a total score of 30 (7).
+The nutritional status of the pwPD was evaluated using a mininutritional assessment (MNA) questionnaire, which had 18 questions with a total score of 30 (7).
 The normal nutrition scores were 23.5 to 30 points.
 Scores 17 to 23 points were considered as "risk of malnutrition", and scores below 17 points were considered "malnutrition".
-The study population was categorized into two groups according to MNA scores for analysis.
-Patients with a MNA score \leq 23.5 points defined as group with malnutrition (including both patients with malnutrition and at risk of malnutrition), and the second group with a MNA score \geq 24 points defined as normal nutritional status.
+Study population was categorized into two groups according to MNA scores for analysis.
+Patients with an MNA score ≤23.5 points were defined as the group with malnutrition (including both patients with malnutrition and at risk of malnutrition), and the second group with an MNA score ≥24 points was defined as the normal nutritional status.

-Anthropometric assessments of the groups were performed by height in centimeter (cm), weight measurements in kilogram (kg), body mass index (BMI kg/m2), mid-upper arm circumference (MUAC) in cm, calf circumference (CC) in cm and triceps skinfold thickness (TSF) in cm.
-Since all the participants were pwPD, the severity of PD was assessed with the Hoehn&tYahr score (8).
-Disease characteristic features, therapy regimens and daily levodopa equivalent doses were recorded.
-Associated complaints of the pwPD including dyspepsia, constipation, and weight loss in one year were also investigated by self-reported questions regarding the related symptomatology.
-Swallowing function was evaluated subjectively by the question "Do you have difficulty in swallowing with solid food?"
+Anthropometric assessments of the groups were performed by height in centimeter (cm), weight measurements in kilogram (kg), body mass index [BMI (kg/m2)], mid-upper arm circumference (MUAC) in cm, calf circumference (CC) in cm, and triceps skinfold thickness in cm.
+Because the participants had pwPD, the severity of PD was assessed using the Hoehn & Yahr score (8).
+Disease characteristic features, therapy regimens, and daily levodopa equivalent doses were recorded.
+Associated complaints of pwPD, including dyspepsia, constipation, and weight loss in 1 year, were also investigated by self-reported questions regarding the related symptomatology.
+Swallowing function was evaluated subjectively by the question "do you have difficulty swallowing solid food?".

-The cognitive status of pwPD was assessed with a mini-mental

-status exam (MMSE).
+The cognitive status of pwPD was assessed using a mini-mental status exam (MMSE).
 This assessment included eleven questions with a total score of 30/30 points.
-Since the cut-off score for cognitive impairment is 24 points, patients with the MMSE score of 24 to 30 points were considered to be normal, while mild scores between 18-23 points were considered "mild dementia", and those \leq 17 points "severe dementia" (9).
+Since the cut-off score for cognitive impairment is 24 points, patients with an MMSE score of 24 to 30 points were considered to be normal, while mild scores between 18 and 23 points were considered "mild dementia" and those \leq 17 points "severe dementia" (9).

-Mood assessments for depression were performed through the geriatric depression scale which has 30 items.
-The scores \geq 14 points were considered as depression (10).
+Mood assessments for depression were performed using the geriatric depression scale which has 30 items.
+The scores \geq 14 points were considered depression (10).